theokrueger/writeups/htb/arctic/solution.md

 three escalation vulnerabilities we can try are MS10-092, MS10-059, and MS10-015

-in this case i will be using an MS10-059 exploit from [this repo](https://github.com/egre55/windows-kernel-exploits/tree/master/MS10-059:%20Chimichurri/Source)
+in this case we will be using an MS10-059 exploit from [this repo](https://github.com/egre55/windows-kernel-exploits/tree/master/MS10-059:%20Chimichurri/Source)

 after compiling the sources or downloading the precompiled binary, the easiest delivery method is to send it over a [powershell script](chimichurri.ps1)